ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 The output of this operation is the presentation proof, as a single octet string.

 Presentation serialization leverages the two Headers and presentation proof, along with the disclosed payloads.
-Non-disclosed payloads are represented with the absent value of `null` in CBOR serialization and a zero-length string in compact serialization.
+Encoding of disclosed and omitted payload slots follows the JWP serialization rules defined in [@!I-D.ietf-jose-json-web-proof].

 ### Presentation Verification